valentina-b/book-my-wedding-wish/README.md

 such as sharp edges and earthy colours, to symbolise the modern approach to a traditional topic.

 Although I did my best to be as neutral as possible with choosing the fonts, colours and general design approach, I'm aware that this web app might be more appealing to the female audience rather than the male audience.
-I have also tried to be respectful of different religious orientations by avoiding religious symbols and indications.
+I have also tried to be respectful of different religious orientations by avoiding religious symbols and indicators.
 That being said, I felt that it's difficult to represent a wedding-related topic in design without following some kind of widely-spread association to weddings.
 I will elaborate this more in the next sections.

 ### Fonts